bablem/hugo-world-casper-2/README.md

 Copy the `config.toml` from the [`exampleSite`](https://github.com/bablem/hugo-world-casper-2/tree/master/exampleSite), then edit as desired.

+## How to translate

+For translate the theme to a new language, follow this two steps:

+1. Fork this repo.

+2. Create a new file with the language code under `i18n` folder with the translated strings.

+3. Edit the `months.yaml` file inside `data` folder.
+It is necessary for the publishing date of the posts.

+4. Create a Pull Request with your great work!

 ## Credits

 Much of the work of porting this theme to Hugo has been done by [Eueung Mulyana](https://github.com/eueung) in his repository [hugo-casper-two](https://github.com/eueung/hugo-casper-two).